Internet-Draft SCITT Architecture December 2024

 Transparency Service:

 an entity that maintains and extends the Append-only Log, and endorses its state.
-A Transparency Service can be a complex distributed system, and SCITT requires the Transparency Service to provide many security guarantees about its Append-only Log.
+A Transparency Service can be a complex system, requiring the Transparency Service to provide many security guarantees about its Append-only Log.
 The identity of a Transparency Service is captured by a public key that must be known by Relying Parties in order to validate Receipts.

 Transparent Statement: